 In May 2010, Laszlo Hanyecz made the first genuine world transaction by purchasing two pizzas in Florida for 10,000 Bitcoins which would eventually amount to close to $750 if held in March 2013.
 Between January 2010 and June 2011, it experienced a significant increase in value from $0.008 to $31.
 Bitcoin equalled the value of the US Dollar from February 2011 to April 2011.
 In December 2011, it experienced a sharp drop to $2 and rose slowly up to $13 in December 2012.
 A daily growth of about 5-10% of a price tally raised the value to a staggering $266 in April 11, 2013.
 It thereafter experienced fluctuations and by November 2013, it reached the then all-time peak at $1,242 on the 29th of November, 2013.
 Since then through February 2017, it had several highs and lows but from March 2017, the price persistently rose and on the 18th of December 2018, it reached an all-time high even until today, a value of $20,089.
 Afterwards a persistent loss in value saw it fall to $6300 on October 31, 2018 which marked the 10th anniversary of Bitcoin.
 Since then, the rate dropped to over $3000 and began to rise slowly to over $4000 in March 2019.
 As of September 8, 2019, the exchange rate is about $10,300.

 Bitcoin Exchange Rate History: How to Use

-Industry experts like executium.com keep a close observation and continuously analyse the Bitcoin exchange rate history.
-This makes them apt at helping clients to make better deals out of Bitcoin.
+Industry experts like executium.com keep a close observation and continuously analyze the Bitcoin exchange rate history.
+This makes them more apt at helping clients make better deals out of Bitcoin.
 Everybody trades Bitcoin for the same purpose at the end of the day.
 That is money making.
-So hiring such experts for capitalizing on Bitcoin exchange rate history is not a bad option.
+So hiring such experts to capitalize on Bitcoin exchange rate history is not a bad option.